sohankshirsagar/lsproxy/README.md

 ## <a name="what-is-lsproxy">What is lsproxy?</a>

-`lsproxy` offers IDE-like functionality for project-wide code analysis and navigation, in a docker container with a REST API.
+`lsproxy` offers IDE-like functionality for code analysis and navigation, in a docker container with a REST API.

 It resolves relationships between code symbols anywhere in the project (functions, classes, variables) - which can be used to help AI assistants navigate a codebase or build custom code RAG systems.